 Realistically, who’s going to take a coffee table book on an airplane or to the beach anyway?

 ARS Technica’s review suggested that the user interface was “a bit of a mess at the moment,” citing the extra thought required to ensure he could bring up the correct option.
-But since the Nook Color offers customizable screens, I feel that most gadget-heads can figure out how to get around the unit just fine.
+But since the device offers customizable screens, I feel that most gadget-heads can figure out how to get around the unit just fine.

 Reviews by PC World and PCMag largely coincided with my own observations.